 “I was born and raised above the cheese factory,” says Joe, a third-generation cheesemaker whose grandfather emigrated from Switzerland and got his first job as a cheesemaker here in Wisconsin.
 “If you walked out the kitchen door and down the steps, you walked right into the vat.”

 Cheesemaking wasn’t always part of Joe’s plan.
-After high school, he left home to work on a railroad and play guitar.
+After high school, he left home to work on the railroad and play guitar.

 “Back at that time, a lot of my interest was in music,” says Joe, who’s played genres from rock to blues to folk, and still keeps a guitar in his office to strum at the end of each day.
 “But I ended up making cheese, and I'm glad I did.”